 In summary, BP shares are worth just a fraction of what they were before the infamous Deep Horizon Oil Spill of 2010.
 This is somewhat concerning for stockholders, as the oil industry has since hit record heights – with BP shares failing to follow suit.
 In response, management has been upping the ante with a super-generous dividend policy that peaked at a staggering 10.2% yield.

 Sure, this had to be cut by two-thirds in response to the COVID-19 pandemic, but the impact of the virus has affected the entire oil and gas spectrum.
-Ultimately, if you believe that BP will return to its pre-pandemic price levels, you can still purchase the shares at a very favorable price.
-Add in the perspective of a return to double-digit dividends, and the company suddenly becomes more attractive.
+Ultimately, it’s important to do your own research and determine whether you believe BP will return to the lofty heights of 2010.